bistro-its-berkeley/BISTRO/README.md

 ## [Docker](https://www.docker.com/) Container Management and Execution

-The wrapper around `BeamCompetitions` has a Docker image on [Docker Hub](https://hub.docker.com/) with tag `beammodel/beam-competition:0.0.3-SNAPSHOT` (sioux faux specific), `beammodel/beam-competition:0.0.4.1-SNAPSHOT` (no accessibility enabled) and `beammodel/beam-competition:0.0.4.2-SNAPSHOT` (accessibility enabled).
+The wrapper around `BISTRO` has a Docker image on [Docker Hub](https://hub.docker.com/) with tag `beammodel/beam-competition:0.0.3-SNAPSHOT` (sioux faux specific), `beammodel/beam-competition:0.0.4.1-SNAPSHOT` (no accessibility enabled) and `beammodel/beam-competition:0.0.4.2-SNAPSHOT` (accessibility enabled).

 This section details how administrators can manage and execute this image via the Docker toolkit.

 ### Build and Deploying

-Updating the BeamCompetitions image requires collaborator access to the `beammodel` DockerHub repository.
+Updating the BISTRO image requires collaborator access to the `beammodel` DockerHub repository.
 Please contact sid.feygin@berkeley.edu to inquire about getting credentials.

-To re-create the `BeamCompetitions` image from the latest version of `BeamCompetitions`, use the [`gradle-docker-plugin`](https://github.com/bmuschko/gradle-docker-plugin) as follows:
+To re-create the `BISTRO` image from the latest version of `BISTRO`, use the [`gradle-docker-plugin`](https://github.com/bmuschko/gradle-docker-plugin) as follows:

     > gradle dockerBuildImage